The Pharmacist's Guide to Initial Resuscitation for Sepsis & Septic Shock

 How much fluid should we give?
 30 mL/kg of IV crystalloid fluid.

 Now again, clinical judgment should be used.
 In septic patients with a history of CKD and heart failure, you may not need as much fluid repletion.
 So make sure you always assess each patient before starting fluids.
-That being said, the two most common IV crystalloid fluids that are used are normal saline and lactated Ringers.
+That being said, the two most common IV crystalloid fluids that are used are normal saline and lactated Ringers (keep reading to find out which crystalloid is better than the other).
 What’s the composition difference between the two fluids?
 Take a look below:

 One-Hour Sepsis Bundle - Step 5 (Vasopressors)